 The vote may be taken either electronically or at the General Assembly meeting.
 If the amendment is approved by a simple majority of members of the Council, then its ratification by the membership will require a simple majority of all those voting.
 If an amendment is not approved by the majority of the Council, then its passage by membership will require two-thirds of all votes cast.

 11.2 The dissolution of the Society or the alteration of its name, or the affiliation of the Society with any other body or under terms other than those provided by 2.2 (e) shall be treated as an amendment to the Constitution.

 12.1 The working language of the Society shall be English, but mechanisms to accept written or verbal communications in French to the General Assembly, the Executive or any sub-committee or working group of the Society will be established when necessary to meet the needs of members or to facilitate goals of the Society.

-13.1 Matters of procedure that require administrative flexibility, such as the method of conducting mail ballots, shall be governed by By-laws, provided that these are not in conflict with the Constitution.
+13.1 Matters of procedure that require administrative flexibility, such as the method of conducting electronic ballots, shall be governed by By-laws, provided that these are not in conflict with the Constitution.

 14.1 In the event of the dissolution or winding up of the Society all remaining assets, after payment of just debts and obligations, shall be distributed to one or more recognized charitable organizations in Canada.

 Date August 22, 1974